Hurricane-k/carry-bio/content/posts/blog9/index.md

 <div align=center><img src="blog9-fig2.png" width="500"></div>

 3. Next I will use example to show you what's a `.idf` format file.
 In `.idf` file, every space is simplified as geometry.
 You can get every surface infomation in `.idf` file.
 For example, **next code block** is the description of a surface, you can which space it belongs to, it is wall, or floor, or root, or ceiling. it is exterior or interior.
 That is really wonderful for us to achive our goal.
+You can move to [official documentations](https://energyplus.net/documentation) to see more details.

 ```
 BuildingSurface:Detailed ,Zn005:Wall005 , !- Base Surface Name